Charles Rob: Second World War

 At the onset of the Second World War in 1939, Rob was at the Royal Victoria Hospital, Montreal, but shortly returned to St Thomas's hospital to work throughout the Blitz (1940–1941).
-Here, he met Mary Dorothy Elaine Beazley, who had worked as secretary and secret courier to Royal Air Force officer William Wedgwood Benn, and had subsequently enrolled in the Florence Nightingale School.
+There, he met Mary Dorothy Elaine Beazley, who had worked as secretary and secret courier to Royal Air Force officer William Wedgwood Benn, and had subsequently enrolled in the Florence Nightingale School.
 They married six weeks later and later had two sons and two daughters.
 Joseph William Rob, Peter James Rob, Caroline Rob Zaleski and Rebecca Rob Podore.

 He was later made resident assistant surgeon at Hydestile Hospital, close to Godalming and had also operated in bunkered operating rooms at St. Mary's hospital.

 He joined the Royal Army Medical Corps in November 1942 and was posted to the 1st Parachute Battalion as a surgical specialist.
 He took part in the mission to seize the Souk-el-Arba Airfields and the road junction at Béja during the Tunisian Campaign.
 Here, he performed more than 150 operations after converting the French garrison school into a hospital.
 He suffered a left tibia and kneecap fracture when a bomb fell, and was reported to have used his own blood to transfuse a wounded person.
 After 24 days, he had treated over 200 people.

 He was awarded the Military Cross for his efforts.
 After leaving Tunisia he took up command of a field surgical unit in Sicily and Italy and became lieutenant colonel.